dotnet/runtime/src/mono/wasm/features.md

 JavaScript interop with managed code via `[JSExport]`/`[JSImport]` is currently limited to the main thread even if multi-threading support is enabled.

+Blocking on the main thread with operations like `Task.Wait` or `Monitor.Enter` is not supported by browsers and very dangerous.
+The work on the proper design for this still in progress.

 ### SIMD - Single instruction, multiple data
 WebAssembly SIMD provides significant performance improvements for operations on spans, strings, vectors and arrays.
 This feature requires a somewhat recent browser and may also not be supported by older hardware.
 It is currently enabled by default.